What Every Negotiator Needs

 We cannot be effective negotiators if we don't know or have a handle on the goals and objectives of our company or organization.
 We have to be tuned in to the strategic aims of what management is striving to attain.
 Otherwise, we will find ourselves in the situation of 'the right hand doesn't know what the left hand is doing'.

-Naturally, it is clearly up to management to plainly state and communicate these objectives throughout the strata levels of its personnel.
-If you find yourself in a situation where you aren't clear where your organization is going, you need to find this out and get it right.
-Good negotiators always have their finger on the pulse and thrust of the long term goals and objectives of their company or organization.
+Naturally, it is clearly up to management to plainly state and communicate these training objectives throughout the levels of its personnel.
+If you find yourself in a situation where you aren’t clear where your organization is going, you need to find your training goals to be in line with your organization‘s goals to hit your target.
+Good negotiators always have their finger on the pulse and thrust of the long term goals and objectives of their company or organization

 2. Prepare - Prepare - Prepare